A comprehensive guide to how long drugs can be detected in your body

 How long different drugs stay in your system – Urine, blood, saliva, hair and breath

 Detox Plus UK receives many calls from individuals inquiring as to how long certain drugs stay in your system for and can be detected using various testing methods.
+The detection windows depend primarily on the consumed drug and the means in which it is carried out and on what the drug test is measuring.

 We have therefore put together a comprehensive guide for you to refer to.
 Please bear in mind that if you have taken a drug, knowingly with the risk of being tested, then you may well have a substance abuse problem that requires professional help.